Modern DIY Planter Boxes

 CREATE THESE BEAUTIFUL PLANTER BOXES FOR LESS THAN $15 A PIECE!
 THEIR SLEEK MODERN DESIGN WILL BE THE PERFECT ADDITION TO YOUR OUTDOOR DECOR

 Anyone else going a little stir crazy at home?!
 Just because we are stuck at home does not mean we need to be stuck inside, so I headed outdoors for this DIY project!
 If you have been following along this little blog for any time at all you know I am notoriously bad at keeping plants alive… But I went ahead & bought some ferns from our friend’s daughter’s fundraiser.
-Justin bet me I couldn’t keep them alive for 3 months so challenge accepted!
+Adam bet me I couldn’t keep them alive for 3 months so challenge accepted!

 Will they make it 3 months I honestly don’t know but I can tell you these DIY planter boxes I made for them will last a lifetime!
 I have been desperately wanting some tall, sleek-looking planter boxes for the front porch for a while now, but they are so darn expensive.
 So I decided to whip up my own DIY version!